plunkettscott/fx-waypoints/README.md

  2. `waypoints`

     The waypoints section provides an object of points of interest that can be associated with teleporters.
 A waypoint can be assigned to only one teleporter currently, I plan to allow multiple teleporters per waypoint in the future.
+Players may press the `INPUT_PICKUP` control (`E` on keyboard) to go to the associated teleporter.

  3. `teleporters`